 Most companies in the sector recruit graduates of any degree subject.
 Often your interest in a specific sport or leisure activity is just as important as your degree discipline.
 Generally a degree in business, facilities management, travel and tourism management, hospitality management, languages or a sports-related subject will be particularly useful.

 You don't need a degree to become a sports coach; instead you'll need to gain the appropriate coaching qualification for your sport.
 That said, some degree programmes offer the opportunity to gain coaching qualifications.
+To find out more, see sports coaching courses.
 However, a relevant degree is required for some roles, such as sports and exercise psychologist or sports physiotherapist.

 To become a tourism officer a degree in business, journalism, modern languages or tourism management may prove beneficial, although the role is open to all graduates.
 Entry is possible without a degree or HND with relevant experience.